 He wanted to ask the question “Where did we come from?” but he didn’t want to answer it in this movie.
 Watching it for a third time, it seems clear that he’s intent on setting up his “dark angels” and hinting at their motivations, but is saving any concrete answers for the sequel.

 I’m skeptical we’ll get them, even if the sequel is made (and it seems likely it will be) but I have to admit I’m curious.
 The Alien mythology, even with all its flaws, is still compelling.

 “Whatever that probe is picking up, it’s a lifeform.” –Janek

 When I first watched Prometheus I found its lack of a coherent alien threat to make it a subpar creature feature.

 I’ve changed my mind.

 Prometheus packs all kinds of horrific creatures into its bowels.
 We’ve got man-mutants (one who almost turns, one who completely turns), an alien squid baby, worm weirds, the Engineers themselves, the adult version of the squid baby, and finally a prototypical xenomorph.

 On second viewing, there are ties that bind here: it’s all about the same biological weapon manifesting in different ways.
 It’s about Pandora opening the wrong damn box, and finding hell inside.

-There’s not the same sort of focused, laser-like vision we saw in Alien, but it does speak to the destructive nature of the Engineers’ creations and explains how things went so terrible wrong on the derelict ship that the crew of the Nostromo found on LV-426.
+There’s not the same sort of focused, laser-like vision we saw in Alien, but it does speak to the destructive nature of the Engineers’ creations and explains how things went so terribly wrong on the derelict ship that the crew of the Nostromo found on LV-426.
 The creatures are horrifying, but not particularly scary, not like Alien or even Aliens.
-They’re mile posts on the road to destruction, nothing more.
+They’re mileposts on the road to destruction, nothing more.